Coronavirus - business support

 - Reinforcing cleaning processes

 Workplaces should be cleaned more frequently, paying close attention to high-contact objects such as door handles and keyboards.
 Employers should provide handwashing facilities or hand sanitisers at entry and exit points.
-The Government’s guidance on COVID-19 decontamination in non healthcare settings may help.
+The Government's guidance on GOV.UK: Guidance COVID-19: cleaning of non-healthcare settings outside the home may help.

 The new guidance covers 12 workplace settings that are allowed to be open and helps employers, employees and the self-employed understand how to work safely during coronavirus.

-The Safer travel guidance will help people travel safely during the coronavirus outbreak and is particularly relevant as businesses start to think about their employees returning to work.
+The GOV.UK: Guidance Coronavirus (COVID-19): safer travel guidance for passengers will help people travel safely during the coronavirus outbreak and is particularly relevant as businesses start to think about their employees returning to work.

 COVID-19 support for organisations in Wiltshire